 “We’ve been camping at Detroit Lake for many years and love the beauty of the lake, the trees, and the mountain.
 We feel that the rangers are friendly and work to keep things looking clean and inviting.
 Campsites aren’t very far apart, however it seems like people in nearby campsites are always friendly and considerate for the most part.” —The Dyrt camper Lesa H.

-The “little brother” of nearby Diamond Lake, Toketee Lake is another pristine lake for camping in Oregon near the Umpqua National Forest.
-The lake is technically a larger break in the North Umpqua River, a nationally designated Wild and Scenic River.
-This lake offers a refuge to numerous wild animals, including otters and beavers, eagles, blue herons and kingfishers.
+The “little brother” of nearby Diamond Lake, Toketee Lake is another pristine lake in Oregon for camping near the Umpqua National Forest.
+This lake is technically a larger break in the North Umpqua River, a nationally designated Wild and Scenic River.
+As far as lakes in Oregon go, Toketee offers a refuge to numerous wild animals, including otters and beavers, eagles, blue herons and kingfishers.

 “Great campsite for many activities in the area or a stop before Crater Lake.
 Very close to the Umpqua Hot Springs as well as, I’ve heard, awesome mountain bike single track.
 The campsites are fairly spacious with a nice fire pit and tables.
 However, there isn’t much privacy between sites.
 The bathrooms are typical NFS pit toilets and were very clean.” —The Dyrt camper Mitch H.